 First Steps in Counselling Skills, 2001

-I am a registered member of the BACP (British Association for Counselling & Psychotherapy) and abide by their Ethical Framework for the Counselling Professions.
-I have counsellor insurance with Holistic Insurance.
+I am insured and a registered member of the BACP (British Association for Counselling & Psychotherapy) and abide by their Ethical Framework for the Counselling Professions.

-To read previous clients' experiences of working with me, click here.
+To find out what previous clients have said about working with me, click here.